Skip to main content

 County Administrator Ruth A. Doyle Biography

-In each role I have held with St. Lawrence County Government, I have worked conscientiously to gain knowledge about the function and foundation of the County and participate in its evolution over time.
-I have enjoyed the opportunity to work with some incredibly talented staff and be mentored well throughout my tenure.
+In each role described above, I have held with St. Lawrence County Government, I have worked conscientiously to gain as much knowledge as I can about the foundation of the County, understand the purpose of what we do, and work with the Board of Legislators to ensure evolution over time.
+I have enjoyed the opportunity to work with some incredibly talented staff and been mentored well throughout my tenure.
 As Assistant Administrator, I took on a much larger role with the budget preparation process and provided accurate and timely information to the Board of Legislators.
-I started the quarterly financial reporting update to better inform policymakers about the cost of the Programs offered by the County.
-I really enjoyed growing my knowledge of county government and have the ability to recommend changes to improve operations.
+Approximately, fourteen (14) years ago, I modeled a quarterly financial reporting tool modeled after the annual report provided by the Treasurer's Office to better inform policymakers about the cost of the operations of the County.
+I have enjoyed the opportunity to grow my knowledge of county government and now having the ability to recommend changes to improve operations.